Venues required by law to record contact details Recording Contact Details The Governments’ new requirements for businesses mean that premises…

-Tidying is proven to reduce stress and improve organisation.
+Tidying is proven to reduce stress and improve the organization.
 A Princeton study found that clutter can make it difficult to focus on one task, therefore reducing productivity.

 Take a moment to reflect.
 What has happened over the last year and what impact has it had on you and your business?